Bookings open 13 March 2019

 Full instruction is provided on materials, products, tools, equipment and studio procedures.

 Intimate class size: maximum 10 students.
-Each student will have their own wheel.

-Level: designed for intermediate level students.
+Level: designed for beginner to intermediate level students.